AgoraIO/video-sdk-samples-ios/live-streaming-over-multiple-channels/README.md

 ## Understand the code

-For context on this sample, and a full explanation of the essential code snippets used in this project, read [Stream media to a channel](https://docs-beta.agora.io/en/interactive-live-streaming/develop/live-streaming-over-multiple-channels)
+For context on this sample, and a full explanation of the essential code snippets used in this project, read [Stream media to a channel](https://docs.agora.io/en/interactive-live-streaming/develop/live-streaming-over-multiple-channels).

+The implemented features can be found in [ChannelRelayView.swift](./ChannelRelayView.swift).

 ## How to run this project

-To see how to run this project, read the instructions in the main [README](../README.md) or [SDK quickstart](https://docs-beta.agora.io/en/video-calling/get-started/get-started-sdk).
+To see how to run this project, read the instructions in the main [README](../README.md) or [SDK quickstart](https://docs.agora.io/en/interactive-live-streaming/get-started/get-started-sdk?platform=ios).